sonukumarraj007/java-script/interview_ask_questions.md

 In JavaScript, design patterns are typical solutions to common problems in software design.

+- **Singleton Pattern:** Ensures a class has only one instance and provides a global point of access to it.
+- **Factory Pattern:** Creates objects without specifying the exact class of object that will be created.
+- **Observer Pattern:** Allows an object (subject) to notify other objects (observers) about changes.
+- **Decorator Pattern:** Adds new functionality to an object dynamically.
+- **Module Pattern:** Encapsulates private and public methods and properties.

 These patterns help in organizing code, managing state, and making your JavaScript applications more modular and maintainable.

---Singleton Pattern: Ensures a class has only one instance and provides a global point of access to it.
---Factory Pattern: Creates objects without specifying the exact class of object that will be created.
---Observer Pattern: Allows an object (subject) to notify other objects (observers) about changes.
---Decorator Pattern: Adds new functionality to an object dynamically.
---Module Pattern: Encapsulates private and public methods and properties.

-### Singleton Pattern:
+### 1. Singleton Pattern:

 Ensures a class has only one instance and provides a global point of access to it.